2024-11-15

 These mechanisms help ensure build stability and precise conflict management in complex projects.

-Usage in build.gradle.kts
+Usage in build.gradle.kts:

 dependencies {